-- HR-2.1 The College will develop and implement initiatives that respond to the employee goals of the College-Wide Diversity Plan.
-(2) - HR-2.2 The College will develop and implement recruitment and retention strategies for staff of color.
-(2) - HR-2.3 The College will continue to address issues which affect under-represented employees.
-(2) - HR-2.4 The College will promote attitudinal, communication and physical accessibility for employees with disabilities.
+- HR-2.1 Develop and implement initiatives that respond to the employee goals of the College-Wide Diversity Plan.
+(2) - HR-2.2 Develop and implement recruitment and retention strategies for underrepresented populations.
+(2) - HR-2.3 Continue to address issues which affect under-represented employees.
+(2) - HR-2.4 Promote attitudinal, communication and physical accessibility for employees with disabilities.